IgniteUI/help-topics/topics/02_Controls/igScheduler/03_Configuring/01_igScheduler_Configure_Appointments.md

 ## Adding appointment through the API

-Appointments can be added through [createAppointment method](%%jQueryApiUrl%%/ui.igscheduler#methods:createAppointment) by passing as the argument appointment object.
+Appointments can be added by using the [createAppointment method](%%jQueryApiUrl%%/ui.igscheduler#methods:createAppointment) by passing the appointment object as an argument .

 ### Code example